Orthodontics

 Topics

-Each student is required to complete a clinical or basic science research project as part of the requirements towards a Master's in Orthodontics.
+Each student is required to complete a clinical or basic science research project as part of the requirements.
 Prior the end of the first year of study, each resident is required to have developed a basis for progressing towards a peer-reviewed publishable research project.
-This require a thesis defense and supervision of qualified intra / extra- departmental faculty.
+This requires a thesis defense and supervision of qualified intra / extra- departmental faculty.
+The Master of Sciences (MSc) program is available as an option, but it is not required.
+Applicants who choose to pursue the MSc may need to complete additional study hours and pay extra fees.

-Research projects can be undertaken in several different fields including, Biomechanics, Clinical Orthodontics, Oral Biology, Anthropology, Behavioral Sciences, Periodontology, Endodontology, Oral Pathology & Oral Medicine, Oral Surgery, Pediatric Dentistry, Prosthetic & Operative Dentistry, Occlusion and others.
+Research projects can be undertaken in several different fields including Biomechanics, Clinical Orthodontics, Oral Biology, Anthropology, Behavioral Sciences, Periodontology, Endodontology, Oral Pathology & Oral Medicine, Oral Surgery, Pediatric Dentistry, Prosthetic & Operative Dentistry, Occlusion and others.
 When selecting an adjunct field, the topic should be related to orthodontics.
-For example, the Master's thesis entitled "Centric-slide bite force and muscle tenderness changes, over a period of six months after orthodontic treatment" (see Master's in Orthodontics) is a joint project between the Department of Orthodontics and the Department of Prosthodontics.

-Each Master's project is supervised by at least two instructors.
-After preparing a literature review of the specific project as well as a consultation with a statistician, a protocol is compiled and proper IRB approval is received a Preliminary Study is initiated.
+Each research project is supervised by at least two instructors.
+After preparing a literature review of the specific project as well as a consultation with a statistician, a protocol is compiled, and proper IRB approval is received a Preliminary Study is initiated.
 The sample size and range of the study will be decided once the results of the preliminary study are analyzed.

 Ph.D.
 Program